jacobkap/crimebythenumbers/docs/reading-writing-data.md

   * `write_sas()` - SAS file, extension ".sas"
   * `write_sav()` - SPSS file, extension ".sav"

 As with reading the data, `write_csv()` comes from the `readr` package while the other formats are from the `haven` package.
-Though the `readxl` package lets you read .xls and .xlsx files, it does not have functions that let you save a file to that type.
+Though the `readxl` package lets you read .xls and .xlsx files, it does not currently have functions that let you save a file to that type.

 There are other packages that let you save .xls and .xlsx file but in the interest of keeping the packages we learn to a minimum, I won't include those here.
 In nearly all cases you'll want to save your data as an .rds, .csv, or a .dta file.
 Fixed-width ASCII files are so primitive that while we may need to load them into R, we should never save data in this format.